apache/submarine/docs/design/environments-implementation.md

      +-------------------+
 ```

-As you can see, There're base libraries, such as what OS, CUDA version, GPU driver, etc. They can be achieved by specifying a VM image / Docker image.
+As you can see, There're base libraries, such as what OS, CUDA version, GPU driver, etc. They can be achieved by specifying a VM-image / Docker image.

 On top of that, user can bring their dependencies, such as different version of Python, Tensorflow, Pandas, etc.